 •Votes for Schools – allows children to understand current affairs, form opinons, share and listen to views and vote democratically

 The Rule of Law

-The rules of conduct within our academy are a positive and fair code by which we expect all students and staff to abide.
-The rules are consistently enforced and reinforced, and through this we demonstrate the need for respect and reciprocity.
+The Star Values within our academy are a positive and fair code by which we expect all students and staff to abide.
+The values are consistently enforced and reinforced, and through this we demonstrate the need for respect and reciprocity.
+They are our rules

 Alongside our views, on law we encourage the students to understand fairness and equality within the law, ensuring that they understand the moral implications of actions and paths chosen.
 We encourage questioning and reasoning across our curriculum lessons, using these foundations to further embed these ideals.

 Examples of Rule of Law in action in our academy: